The Kiosk

 I finished my food.
 The kiosk was still there when I left.
 The person had put his phone face-down.

 I don't know if I'll see the same stall the next time I visit.
-Maybe I will.
-Maybe I'll finally see a queue in front of it.
+Maybe something else will be there, another instant food venture.
+The mall will have moved on.
+It always does.

 It was one of those things you notice when you have nowhere to be and a store is just sitting in front of you, not quite failing, not quite holding on.
 Just present.